Khan/wonder-blocks/packages/wonder-blocks-clickable/components/clickable.md

 ### Creating a Clickable component

-You can make custom components Clickable by simply returning them in function of the Clickable child.
+You can make custom components Clickable by returning them in a function of the Clickable child.
 The eventState parameter the function takes allows access to states pressed, hovered and clicked, which you may use to create custom styles.

 ```jsx
 import {StyleSheet} from "aphrodite";